 WAO Ghost (Spot)Light

-The theatre corridors are empty and lively chatter has faded from the rehearsal studio, but we can still engage in creative conversations from afar.
-In the coming weeks, we will be shining a spotlight on our artists working in the Ghost Light to bring the magic of opera from our homes to yours.
-Connect with your state opera company on an intimate level and learn what innovations, challenges and self-care strategies exist under this new soft glow.
+Theatre seats are vacant and isolation may be growing tiresome, but audiences of all ages can still be inspired by new musical moments.
+As we navigate this changing environment together, we want to shine a spotlight on our artists working in the Ghost Light to bring the magic of opera from our homes to yours.
+Connect with your state opera company on an intimate level and learn how music, education and relaxation can help nurture the soul.

-2. How important do you think it is to provide musical moments for children of all ages?
-What do you think is the benefit?
+2. How important do you think it is to provide musical resources for children and parents in this time?
+What do you think are the benefits?

-3. What does working in the “ghost light” mean for you?
-What does your day look at the moment?
+3. What does working in the ‘ghost light’ mean for you?
+What does your day look like now?

 4. What’s been the easiest adjustment during this time?
 And the hardest?